opendocsg/slw-judgments-backfill/2013_SGHCR_13/report.md

 12     The medical evidence from all the doctors are that the fracture of the right tibia and fibula is fully healed with decreased movement in the right ankle.
 There also appears to be some residual pain and stiffness as reported by the plaintiff.

-13     The plaintiff claims the amount of $25,000 for this item based on the case of _Goh Eng Hong v Management Corporation of Textile Center and another (“Goh Eng Hong”) [2003] 1 SLR(R) 209_.
+13     The plaintiff claims the amount of $25,000 for this item based on the case of _Goh Eng Hong v Management Corporation of Textile Center and another (“Goh Eng Hong”) <span class="citation">[2003] 1 SLR(R) 209</span>_.
 In this case, a 51 year old host _mamasan_ suffered an open compound fracture of the left tibia and fibula.
 There was a delayed union of the fractured left tibia which required posterolateral bone grafting and x-rays showed poor fracture union.
 Acute shortening and Ilizarov distraction osteotomy of the left tibia and limited bone grafting were conducted.
 The plaintiff had to wear a shoe with a shoe raise and walked with a mild limp.
 She was awarded $40,000 for the fracture of the left tibia and fibula _as well as_ the fracture of the medial malleolus of left ankle.

 14     I am of the view that _Goh Eng Hong_ may be distinguished as injuries and disabilities suffered by the plaintiff were significantly more severe than this case.